It is important to read the tattoo health risks information. We want to tattoo you and keep you healthy, so give us all the info we need.

 Please direct any questions you have to your tattooer or ask your doctor.

-Please read below as well for possible reactions.
+Read below for info on possible reactions.

 Tattooing is basically to put a foreign substance, ink, under your skin.
 Since everyones body and skin is different and reacts differently to being tattooed, you have to keep in mind that situations can occur, like bruising or infection for instance.
 On rare occasions the body can have reactions like blowouts, pooling or an allergy, these reactions can be mild or severe.